wwj95/wwj95.github.io/_pages/about.md

 title: "About Me"
 ---

 Wenjie Wang  is an assistant Professor (tenure-track) at School of Information Science and Technology in the ShanghaiTech University.
 Dr.Wang completed her Ph.D. in 2023 at [Emory University](https://www.emory.edu/home/index.html) (@Atlanta, US) under the supervision of [Dr.Li Xiong](https://www.cs.emory.edu/~lxiong/).
 Before that, she received the Bachelor degree at [Huazhong University of Science and Technology](https://english.hust.edu.cn/)(@Wuhan, China) in 2017.
 As the first or corresponding author, Dr.Wang has contributed to more than 20 papers in top-tier journals and conferences.
+She also served as the Area Chair for ACL and EMNLP.

 Her major research interest can be listed as:
 * Safety Alignment of LLM: Ensuring model outputs consistently adhere to ethical guidelines, avoid harmful content, and respect human intent, even in adversarial scenarios.